Adaptive Covariance Kalman Filtering and Nonlinear Decoupling Control via Feedback Linearization for a Three-Tank Process: Mathematical Descriptions

 \subsection{Nominal Tracking Control Law}

-According to \cite{R20}, the law of tracking control says that the number of controlled variables $\psi_y$ should be less than or equal to that of control inputs $\psi_u$ for the whole dynamical system $(\psi_y \leq \psi_u)$.
-Otherwise, the desired variables must be selected among available states to track the reference $y_r$ as depicted in Fig. (\ref{F2}c).
-Since there are two inputs from those pumps $(q_1,q_2)$, the output is then designed as follows,
+According to \cite{R20}, the number of controlled variables $\psi_y$ must not exceed the number of control inputs $\psi_u$, i.e., $\psi_y \leq \psi_u$.
+Otherwise, a subset of the available states must be selected to track the reference signal $y_r$, as illustrated in Fig.~(\ref{F2}c).

-where the rest $y_2 = h_3$ and $y_1\in\mathcal{R}^p$ with $p\leq m$ leading to achieve the steady-state $y_r - y_1 = 0$, thanks to the designed control, guaranteeing the dynamic performance of the system along with the stability.
-To reach the objective, a pair of comparator and its counterpart the integrator is implemented, satisfying

-where $y_1 = C_1x$, $z\in\mathcal{R}^p \rightarrow z = ^T$ and the definition of integrator in Fig. (\ref{F2}c) is presented in Eq. (\ref{Eq11}) as portrayed in Fig. (\ref{F3}).
-Keep in mind the proper set of the sampling time $t_s$ is vital, otherwise it leads to be unstable.